artmg/lubuild/help/use/markdown.md

 	* electron-based
 	* generic code editor with preview mode including Markdown
 * others?
+	* VS Code
+		* VisualStudio seems a heavyweight solution
+		* but as MS are opening to wider platforms
+		* you might find this a neat solution
 	* springseed / flame ??
 	* haroopad
 		* well featured but no activity since 2013